The history of blackjack

 The modern-day blackjack, and concepts of ideal and basic strategy began in the early 1950s.
 With the rapid advancement in computer technology, several researchers began to run simulations of blackjack hands to probe the mathematical probability of each move, and test out which rule sets were favourable for the player.

 An alternative theory, popular with some fans of the game, is that blackjack was created and played as early as the golden years of the Roman Empire.
 While there is no concrete evidence to truly support this theory, many believe a game the Romans played with wooden blocks with different number values was extremely similar.
-Add in the fact the Romans are well known for their love of gambling, and you’ve got a very prominent crackpot theory.

 Back Where We Started

-The game we know today isn’t credited to one single person or country.
-Its exact origins still remain elusive, but it’s not hard to see how the game has evolved, and has been influenced by several different pastimes around the world.
-As the most popular casino card game, blackjack continues to grow, and it’s anyone’s guess as to what lies ahead within the next hundred years.
-But it’s exciting, nevertheless.
+The blackjack game we know today isn’t credited to one single person or country.
+Blackjack’s exact origins and history still remain elusive, but it’s not hard to see how the game has evolved, and has been influenced by several different pastimes around the world.